Berea-CS-Courses/capstone-project-TMGWill/Deliverables/D2 - Project Decomposition.md

     *  Buffs
 * Narrative
   * Needed for story-telling
-    * Will tell player about overall story
+    * Will tell player about overall story at certain point(s)
-    * Will tell player about areas
+    * Will tell player about areas at certain point(s)
-    * Will be involved with certain events
+    * Will be involved with certain events at certain point(s)